Exabyte-io/documentation/docs/infrastructure/login/directories.md

 Each important folder is introduced in what follows, complementing the [general discussion](../../data-on-disk/directories.md) on the directory structure within our platform.

- The remaining folders conform to the conventions of the GNOME Desktop environment [^1] for the CentOS Linux distribution [^2] used in our platform.
+The remaining folders conform to the conventions of the [Linux distribution](../../remote-connection/remote-desktop.md#linux-environment) used in our platform.

 ## Clusters Home Folders